androiddevnotes/awesome-android-learning-resources/README.md

 - [Elements of Android Jetpack](https://commonsware.com/Jetpack/) - This book follows in the footsteps of The Busy Coder's Guide to Android Development, to introduce developers to Android app development, focusing on Jetpack.
 Here you will learn how to set up an Android app for Java or Kotlin, create a user interface, and more!

 - [Exploring Android](https://commonsware.com/AndExplore/) - This book has you build an app from the beginning.
 Whereas traditional programming guides are focused on breadth and depth, this book is focused on “hands-on”, guiding you through the steps to build the app.
-It provides a bit of details on the underlying concepts, but it relies on other resources — such as Elements of Android Jetpack — for the full explanation of those details.
-Instead, this book provides step-by-step instructions for building the app.

 - [Elements of Android R](https://commonsware.com/R/) - Each new release brings new opportunities and new challenges for Android developers.
 Many of the new challenges are extensions of the problems introduced in last year's Android 10.
 So, if you are worried about further changes to storage or permissions, or you are nervous about new restrictions being placed on developers, this book is for you!